DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 | successCallback   | Callback function for returning the success results of `IDVerificationForOnBoarding` function.
 It will be represented as JSON format. |
 | errorCallback     | Callback function for returning the error results of `IDVerificationForOnBoarding` function.
 It will be represented as String format. |

-The sample value returned from `successCallback` for the above function is shown as below.
+The sample value returned from `successCallback` for the above function is shown below.
 ```json
 {
     "ref_no": "123456789012",